cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Counteracts problematic qualities in actual parents
 * Encourages hopefulness and security in the patient

-### The therapist pointed the patient’s attention to her own state of mind and then mirrored her positive states and suggested a felt sense of security (“

 **Principles and Practices for Framing and Responding to Patients' Experiences in Ideal Parent Figure (IPF) Sessions**

 **General Guiding Principles**